-- (i) Both out put and sales should be expressed in a logical overall unit of measuring.
+- Both output and sales should be expressed in a logical overall unit of measuring.
 For example, an automobile manufacturing company can say 1000 vehicles per year, without giving the number of each variety of vehicle.
-Similarly a paint industry can say 10,000 litres of paint and does not mention the quantities of each variety of colour. - (ii) Acceptable forecast for some reasonable planning period, say one year. - (iii) A method of identification and fixing the relevant costs associated with the plant.
-Availability of alternatives for meeting the objective of the organisation. - Ability to construct a model that will permit to take optimal or near optimal decisions for the sequence of planning periods in the planning horizon. - (iv) Facilities that are considered fixed to carry out the objective.
+Similarly a paint industry can say 10,000 litres of paint and does not mention the quantities of each variety of colour. - Acceptable forecast for some reasonable planning period, say one year. - A method of identification and fixing the relevant costs associated with the plant.
+Availability of alternatives for meeting the objective of the organisation. - Facilities that are considered fixed to carry out the objective.